 Acne mechanica can also be confused with heat rash, since both conditions cause a cluster of localized red pimples in mild cases.
 Heat rash most often occurs in hot weather when perspiration is trapped against the skin; it usually appears on the back, neck or chest.

 However, heat rashes—unlike acne mechanica—can cause an itchy or prickly sensation, and often occurs in skin folds.

 Causes of Acne Mechanica

-Acne mechanica is most often associated with athletes, particularly those who wear a lot of protective gear for a prolonged period of time, such as football or hockey players.
-But any activity that causes friction against the skin can cause acne mechanica.
+This form of acne is most often associated with athletes, particularly those who wear protective gear for prolonged periods of time, such as football or hockey players.
+However, other activities and situations can also act as triggers.

 Treatments for Acne Mechanica

-But benzoyl peroxide can irritate the skin, causing dryness and scaling.
-And it’s not recommended for use during pregnancy.
+Products containing benzoyl peroxide can effectively treat acne in as little as 5 days, however, benzoyl peroxide can irritate the skin, causing dryness and scaling.
+It’s also not recommended for use during pregnancy.